TreebornGorz/Human-Enhancement-Machine/README.md

-# Human-Enhancement-Algorithm
+# Incremental-Human-Enhancement-Algorithm

-This algorithm provides a holistic approach for improving human health by learning individual humans and providing curated suggestions.
+This algorithm provides a holistic approach for improving human health by learning individual humans and providing curated incremental suggestions.

 Human health can be broken down into four main components: physical, mental, practical, and spiritual.